nimbly/Caboodle/README.md

 # Config

-A simple configuration manager with lazy loading from files.
+A simple configuration manager with lazy loading from files or AWS Secrets Manager.

 ## Installation